-The Office shall promote and encourage full participation in the regulated cannabis industry by people from communities that have previously been disproportionately harmed by cannabis prohibition and enforcement in order to positively impact those communities.
-The Office shall have all of the following powers and duties:

-- Defining, by rule, the term "social equity applicant," and considering whether (1) the definition should include any or all of the following: - Individuals with past convictions for a cannabis offense. a. - Individuals whose parent had a prior conviction for a cannabis offense. b. - Individuals who have had a less than honorable discharge from the c. military due to cannabis. - d.
-Individuals from census tracts or other geographic areas disproportionately impacted by cannabis enforcement, poverty, unemployment, cannabis prohibition, mass incarceration, or systemic - Racial and ethnic minorities that have been disproportionately e. impacted by cannabis enforcement. - Racial and ethnic minorities that have been disproportionately f. excluded from the legal cannabis industry. - Administering the Community Reinvestment and Repair Fund to improve the (2) well-being of individuals and communities that have experienced a disproportionate negative impact from poverty, unemployment, cannabis prohibition and enforcement, mass incarceration, or systemic racism.
-Before determining how funds from the Community Reinvestment and Repair Fund will be allocated, the Office shall promote and hold public meetings in at least 10 of the census tract areas that have been significantly impacted by poverty, unemployment, cannabis prohibition, mass incarceration, or systemic racism to seek input on the communities' needs and priorities for the Community Reinvestment and Repair Fund.
-The Office of Social Equity shall distribute funds from the Community Reinvestment and Repair Fund in a manner that improves the well-being of communities and individuals that have been significantly impacted by poverty, unemployment, cannabis prohibition, mass incarceration, or systemic racism.
-Permissible uses of the fund include, but are not limited to, grants to nonprofit organizations or allocations to government agencies for any of the following: - Housing assistance, including to promote home ownership among members of minority groups that are underrepresented in home ownership due to redlining or discrimination. - Reentry services, including job training and placement. b. - Scholarship assistance for low-income students. c. - d.
-Grants to community-based organizations to provide services to prevent violence, support youth development, provide early intervention for youth and families, and promote community stability and safety. - Legal or civic aid. e. - Administering the Social Equity Fund to issue zero-interest loans and grants (3) to social equity applicants and cannabis establishments owned and operated by social equity applicants.
+1 The Office shall promote and encourage full participation in the regulated cannabis industry 2 by people from communities that have previously been disproportionately harmed by cannabis 3 prohibition and enforcement in order to positively impact those communities.
+The Office shall 4 have all of the following powers and duties: 5 Defining, by rule, the term "community reinvestment applicant" and (1) 6 considering whether the definition should include any or all of the following: 7 Individuals with past convictions for a cannabis offense.
+8 Individuals whose parent had a prior conviction for a cannabis offense. b.
+9 Individuals who have had a less than honorable discharge from the c.
+10 military due to cannabis.
+11 Individuals from census tracts or other geographic areas d. disproportionately impacted by cannabis enforcement, poverty, 12 unemployment, cannabis prohibition, mass incarceration, or systemic 13 14 racism.
+15 Racial and ethnic minorities that have been disproportionately e. impacted by cannabis enforcement.
+16 Racial and ethnic minorities that have been disproportionately 17 f. excluded from the legal cannabis industry.
+18 19 Administering the Community Reinvestment and Repair Fund to improve the (2) 20 well-being of individuals and communities that have experienced a 21 disproportionate negative impact from poverty, unemployment, cannabis 22 prohibition and enforcement, mass incarceration, or systemic racism.
+Before determining how funds from the Community Reinvestment and Repair Fund 23 24 will be allocated, the Office shall promote and hold public meetings in at least 25 10 of the census tract areas that have been significantly impacted by poverty, 26 unemployment, cannabis prohibition, mass incarceration, or systemic racism 27 to seek input on the communities' needs and priorities for the Community 28 Reinvestment and Repair Fund.
+The Office of Community Reinvestment shall 29 distribute funds from the Community Reinvestment and Repair Fund in a 30 manner that improves the well-being of communities and individuals that have 31 been significantly impacted by poverty, unemployment, cannabis prohibition, 32 mass incarceration, or systemic racism.
+Permissible uses of the fund include, 33 but are not limited to, grants to nonprofit organizations or allocations to 34 government agencies for any of the following: 35 Housing assistance, including to promote home ownership among a.
+36 members of minority groups that are underrepresented in home 37 ownership due to redlining or discrimination.
+Reentry services, including job training and placement.
+38 b.
+39 Scholarship assistance for low-income students. c.
+40 d.
+Grants to community-based organizations to provide services to 41 prevent violence, support youth development, provide early 42 intervention for youth and families, and promote community stability 43 and safety.
+Legal or civic aid.
+44 Administering the Social Opportunity Fund to issue zero-interest loans and 45 (3) 46 grants to community reinvestment applicants and cannabis establishments 47 owned and operated by community reinvestment applicants.
+48 Administering the Cannabis Education and Technical Assistance Fund to (4) 49 provide free or low-cost training, education, and technical assistance for 50 individuals working in the cannabis industry or owning a cannabis establishment, with a focus on individuals who would qualify as community reinvestment applicants.